-The Group's Investment Committee is composed of at least three members of senior management (currently Salomon Guggenheim, Albert Atallah and Peter LeSar) and one independent director to be designated by the Nominating Committee each year at the Company's annual meeting.
-The independent board member, Georg Gruenberg, shall also act as Chairman for the Committee and as the liaison between the committee and the full Board (the "Liaison").
+The Group's Investment Committee is composed of at least three members of senior management (currently Salomon Guggenheim, Albert Atallah and Peter LeSar) and one independent director (Mr. Stephan Fitch), who acts as Chairman for the Committee and as liaison to the full Board (the "Liaison").